TuvaevAndrey/simple-console-games/README.md

-# simple-console-games pack include :
+# simple-console-games pack includes :

 ### 1. Snake
        > you have to catch the mouse with increasing speed